How Is Student Debt Affecting Your Post-Graduate Life?

 PBS NewsHour Facebook follower Jeffrey Malone said that “education and tuition is not the problem.
 The problem is there are no jobs.”

-It was a sentiment echoed on the NewsHour thread by Singh Law Firm: "I am a paralegal and will be in student loan debt for the rest of my life even though I only owe approximately $55,000.
-The reason is I can't find enough work as a paralegal to pay my bills, let alone my loans back."
+It was a sentiment echoed on the NewsHour thread by Singh Law Firm who said, “I am a paralegal and will be in student loan debt for the rest of my life even though I only owe approximately $55,000.
+The reason is I can’t find enough work as a paralegal to pay my bills, let alone my loans back.”